shabnamshirdel/Dimentia-Machine-Learning/README.md

 # Dimentia-ML
-Prediction of Dementia using machine learning and python
+Prediction of Dementia using Machine Learning and Python